-Creating a Private URL for your dataset allows you to share your dataset (for viewing and downloading of files) before it is published to a wide group of individuals who may not have a user account on Dataverse.
-Anyone you send the Private URL to will not have to log into Dataverse to view the dataset.
+Creating a Private URL for your dataset allows you to share your dataset (for viewing and downloading of files) before it is published to a wide group of individuals who may not have a user account on the Dataverse installation.
+Anyone you send the Private URL to will not have to log into the Dataverse installation to view the dataset.

 To disable a Private URL and to revoke access, follow the same steps as above until step #3 when you return to the popup, click the “Disable Private URL” button.

 Versioning is important for long-term research data management where metadata and/or files are updated over time.
 It is used to track any metadata or file changes (e.g., by uploading a new file, changing file metadata, adding or editing metadata) once you have published your dataset.

 Once you edit your published dataset a new draft version of this dataset will be created.
 To publish this new version of your dataset, select the “Publish Dataset” button on the top right side of the page.
 If you were at version 1 of your dataset, depending on the types of changes you had made, you would be asked to publish your draft as either version 1.1 or version 2.0.

 Important Note: If you add a file, your dataset will automatically be bumped up to a major version (e.g., if you were at 1.0 you will go to 2.0).